 So What is Print on Demand?

 Print on Demand (POD) is a recurring term on our website; it’s a cornerstone concept in our vision of publishing, after all.
 But unless you’ve read up on the printing industry beforehand, the real meaning behind the term might not be very clear.
 If you’re curious about how POD actually works, then this article is for you.
-In it, we’ll be discussing the process behind the technique, as well as the advantages and disadvantages in comparison to the more traditional offset printing technique.
+We’ll be discussing the process behind the technique, as well as its advantages and disadvantages in comparison to the more traditional offset printing technique.